Daniel J. Frey

 Neglect.

-To blind yourself on purpose leaves oneself vulnerable to falling off a cliff.
+To blind oneself on purpose leaves oneself vulnerable to falling off a cliff.

 You can't see the future coming.